allianceauth/allianceauth/docs/development/menu-hooks.md

 The name of the Django URL to use
 #### order
 An integer which specifies the order of the menu item, lowest to highest
+#### navactive
+A list of views or namespaces the link should be highlighted on.
+See [django-navhelper](https://github.com/geelweb/django-navhelper#navactive) for usage.
+Defaults to the supplied `url_name`.

 If you cannot get the menu item to look the way you wish, you are free to subclass and override the default render function and the template used.